rafaelpfreire/code-snippets/system/system-design.md

 - 99.99%: 52.6 minutes
 - 99.999%: 5.3 minutes

+### Sinfle Point of Failure (SPOF)
+A single point of failure (SPOF) is a part of a system that, if it fails, will stop the entire system from working.
+SPOFs are undesirable in any system with a goal of high availability or reliability, be it a business practice, software application, or other industrial system.

 ### Redundancy
-The process of replicating parts of a system in an effort to make it more reliable
+The process of replicating parts of a system in an effort to make it more reliable.
+It is a good design principle to avoid SPOFs.

 ### SLA
 Short for "service-level agreement", SLA is a colection of guarantees given to a customer by a service provider.
 SLA typically make guarantees on a system's availability, amongst other things.
 SLAs are made up by one or multiple SLOs.